 Where to buy: You can find these all around Japan but the best place to get them is at the airport duty free shops.

 This is just a taste of some of the popular items that you should think about when planning what loot you want to bring back from Japan.
 There's of course a TON more that you can buy so don't be afraid to try a few of these when you're there and decide what you like and don't like.

-When planning your trip to Japan, I recommend that you buy all of your food souvenirs near the very end so you can do it all in one shot and not have to lug it around especially if you’re going to different parts of the country.
+When planning your trip, I recommend that you buy all of these snacks in Japan near the very end so you can do it all in one shot and not have to lug it around especially if you're going to different parts of the country.

 There are a few places that you want to make sure you hit up where you'll be sure to find a haul of goodies for home:

 - Daiso – The Japanese equivalent to a dollar store.
 It's the 100 yen (and plus) store that seems to carry just about everything.